Health in Malawi: Conclusion

 Malawi still faces a major burden of disease both from communicable and non-communicable diseases.
 There is indeed progress in trying to combat these problems but a lot need to be done.
 There will be always problems but the country needs to establish a good way of dealing with the problems that are there, with the available resources, to prevent more loss life from preventable and treatable diseases.
+Malawi faces significant climate-related challenges that directly and indirectly impact health.